i11info/inventory2txt/README.md

 # inventory2txt
-Generate text file with hardware and software informations from the current system
+Generate text file with detailed hardware and software list from the system